jmacd/duckpond/README.md

 ### Inbox

-Ingest files from a local directory.
+Ingest files from a local directory on the host file system.

 ```
 apiVersion: github.com/jmacd/duckpond/v1